ShanonPearce/ASH-Toolset/README.md

 python C:\sample-location\ASH-Toolset\ash_toolset.py
 ```

-### Generate HpCFs for headphone correction
+### Generate headphone correction filters
-This part of the app is used to generate a set of HpCFs for a selected headphone and export to filter files which can then be loaded into audio processing software to apply headphone correction.
+This part of the app is used to generate a set of correction filters for a specific headphone and export to filter files which can then be loaded into audio processing software to apply headphone correction.
 1. Select a headphone brand to filter down on the headphone list.
 2. Select a specific headphone.
 3. (optional) One or more samples will be available for the specified headphone.
 Select one to preview the filter response.
 Note that all samples will be exported for the selected headphone.
 4. Select which files to include in the export.
-   - FIR Filters: Minimum phase WAV FIRs for convolution.
+   - FIR Filters: Minimum phase FIRs in WAV format for convolution.
 1 channel at specified sample rate and bit depth.
 This is filter type is required for the app to auto-configure 'config.txt' in Equalizer APO.
-   - stereo FIR Filters: Minimum phase WAV FIRs for convolution.
+   - Stereo FIR Filters: Minimum phase FIRs in WAV format for convolution.
 2 channels at specified sample rate and bit depth.
-   - E-APO Configuration files: configuration files that can be loaded into Equalizer APO to perform convolution with HpCF FIR filters.
+   - E-APO Configuration files: configuration files that can be loaded into Equalizer APO to perform convolution with the FIR filters.
 This feature is deprecated from V2.0.0 onwards due to inclusion of auto-configure 'config.txt' feature.
    - Graphic EQ Filters (127 bands): Graphic EQ configurations with 127 bands.
 Compatible with Equalizer APO and Wavelet
    - Graphic EQ Filters (31 bands): Graphic EQ configurations with 31 bands.
 Compatible with 31 band graphic equalizers including Equalizer APO
    - HeSuVi Filters: Graphic EQ configurations with 127 bands.
 Compatible with HeSuVi.
 Saved in HeSuVi\eq folder
 5. Select a sample rate for the WAV files.
 Available options are 44.1kHz, 48kHz, and 96kHz.
-Note: The sample rate of the generated HpCFs should match the sample rate of the sound device.
+Note: The sample rate of the generated fitlers should match the sample rate of the sound device.
 6. Select a bit depth for the WAV files.
 Available options are 24 bits per sample and 32 bits per sample.
-7. Click the process HpCFs button to export the selected HpCFs to above directory.
+7. Click the 'process' button to export the selected filters to the output directory.
+By default this location will be `C:\Program Files\EqualizerAPO\config\ASH-Custom-Set` but can be changed using the change folder option.

 ![hpcf steps](docs/images/hpcf_steps.png)

-### Generate BRIRs for binaural room simulation
+### Generate binaural dataset for room simulation over headphones
-This part of the app is used to generate a set of customised BRIRs and export to WAV files or SOFA files which can then be loaded into audio processing software to apply binaural room simulation.
+This part of the app is used to create a customised binaural dataset containing binaural impulse responses in WAV or SOFA format which can then be loaded into audio processing software to apply room simulation over headphones.
-1. Select Target RT60 Reverberation Time in ms. Select a value between 200ms and 1250ms.
-Higher values will result in stronger late reflections and larger perceived room size.
-2. Select Gain for Direct Sound in dB.
-Select a value between -8dB and 8dB.
-Higher values will result in lower perceived distance.
-Lower values result in higher perceived distance
+1. Select acoustic space from below environments.
+This will determine the listening environment of the simulation.
+   - Audio lab
+   - Conference room
+   - Control room
+   - Hall
+   - Office
+   - Outdoors
+   - Seminar room
+   - Studio
+   - Tatami room
-3. Select spatial resolution from below options.
+2. Select spatial resolution from below options.
 Increasing resolution will increase number of source directions available but will also increase processing time and dataset size.
+Low' is recommended unless additional directions or SOFA export is required.
    - Low: Elevation angles ranging from -30 to 30 degrees in 15 degree steps.
 Azimuth angles ranging from 0 to 360 degrees in varying steps.
    - Medium: Elevation angles ranging from -45 to 45 degrees in 15 degree steps.
 Azimuth angles ranging from 0 to 360 degrees in varying steps.
    - High: Elevation angles ranging from -50 to 50 degrees (WAV export) or -60 to 60 degrees (SOFA export) in 5 degree steps.
 Azimuth angles ranging from 0 to 360 degrees in 5 degree steps.
    - Max: Elevation angles ranging from -40 to 40 degrees (WAV export) or -40 to 60 degrees (SOFA export) in 2 degree steps.
 Azimuth angles ranging from 0 to 360 degrees in 2 degree steps.
-4. Select Headphone Compensation from below options.
-The selected option should match the listener's headphone type.
-High strength is selected by default.
-Reduce to low strength if sound localisation or timbre is compromised.
-   - In-Ear Headphones, high strength
-   - In-Ear Headphones, low strength
-   - Over-Ear/On-Ear Headphones, high strength
-   - Over-Ear/On-Ear Headphones, low strength
-5. Select Dummy Head / Head & Torso Simulator from available options:
+3. Select Dummy Head / Head & Torso Simulator from below options.
+This will influence the externalisation and localisation of sounds around the listener.
    - Neumann KU 100 (SADIE)
    - Neumann KU 100 (TH Köln)
    - FABIAN HATS